This post may contain affiliate links. Please read our disclosure policy.

 - 2 cups broccoli florets

-- 2 cups, sliced shiitake mushrooms
+- 2 cups (sliced shiitake mushrooms)

-- 4 cloves garlic, minced
+- 4 cloves garlic (minced)

-- 1 inch ginger, peeled, finely grated
+- 1 inch ginger (peeled, finely grated)

-- 6 oz bag snow peas
+- 6 ounces snow peas

-- 3 tbsp oyster sauce
+- 3 tablespoons oyster sauce

-- 3 tbsp rice vinegar
+- 3 tablespoons rice vinegar

-- 2 tbsp toasted sesame oil
+- 2 tablespoons toasted sesame oil

-- 3 tsp honey
+- 3 teaspoons honey

-- 1 tsp corn starch
+- 1 teaspoon corn starch

-- Sesame seeds
+- Sesame Seeds